 If property owners have any questions concerning protesting their market value, please contact the appraisal district's information center at 713.957.7800 or by using the web form under ABOUT > CONTACT US > ACCOUNT QUESTIONS.
-Property owners also might get their value questions answered in the chief appraiser's video available at www.hcad.org or by watching one of the short videos on the website.
+Property owners also might get their value questions answered by watching one of the short videos on the HCAD website.